 Jerry Hayes is well known for his regular column called "The Classroom" in the American Bee Journal.
 Jerry will be presenting a live version of his Q&A format at the ABA Spring Conference.
 Use the Form Below to submit a queston that you'd like to hear him answer!

-Lots of vendors will be there too.
-If you need something special, call and order ahead!
+Lots of vendors will be at the meeting too!
+Come and browse their tables and ask questions.
+If you need something special, call and order ahead to save on shipping!

-The Arkansas Beekeepers Association holds its Annual Meeting on the second weekend of October each year at the Ozark Folk Center State Park in beautiful Mountain View.
+The Arkansas Beekeepers Association holds its Annual Fall Meeting on the second weekend of October each year at the Ozark Folk Center State Park in beautiful Mountain View.
 Come to socialize with your fellow beekeepers and hear great presentations from our speakers.
-Members are encouraged to stay for the annual business meeting as well.
+Members are encouraged to attend the annual business meeting as well.

-Make your plans to attend!
+Make your plans to join us!
 Cabins at the Dry Creek Lodge fill up quickly, so make your reservations early.
-Call 800-264-3655 to book your room.
-Mention that you will be attending the ABA meeting to get a special rate!
+A block of rooms has been reserved for those attending this meeting, so if you try to reserve your room online, their website may not show any available.
+Call 800-264-3655 to book your room, and mention that you will be attending the ABA meeting to get a special rate!
 Other lodging options are available around the area.

 Membership dues may be paid at the meeting along with meeting registration fee.

-Our past conferences have hosted many great speakers including David Burns, Phil Craft, Keith Delaplane, Marion Ellis, Jamie Ellis, Charlotte Hubbard, Paul Jackson, Gary Reuter, Audrey Sheridan, Don Steinkraus, Alan Szalanski, Dave Westervelt, Jon Zawislak, and others.
+Our past conferences have hosted many great speakers such as David Burns, Phil Craft, Keith Delaplane, Marion Ellis, Jamie Ellis, Charlotte Hubbard, Paul Jackson, Stephen Repasky, Gary Reuter, Audrey Sheridan, Donald Steinkraus, Alan Szalanski, Dave Westervelt, Jon Zawislak, and others.
 Don't miss a great chance to hear the latest news and research in beekeeping, and to meet and visit with beekeepers from all around the state!